-If you must cross shallow, slow moving water up to 200mm (8 in) depth, choose your path carefully to avoid sharp drop-offs, large rocks, or slippery surfaces that could cause the vehicle to overturn.
-Never operate through water deeper than 200mm (8 in) or fast flowing water.
+If you must cross shallow, slow moving water up to the floor of the vehicle, choose your path carefully to avoid sharp drop-offs, large rocks, or slippery surfaces that could cause the vehicle to overturn.
+Never operate through water deeper than the floor of the vehicle or fast flowing water.
 Wet brakes may have reduced effectiveness.
 After leaving the water, test your brakes.
 If necessary, apply the brakes several times to let friction dry out the linings.

-NOTE: After running the vehicle in water, it is critical your machine is serviced as outlined in the maintenance chart see

-"16.maintenance".
-The following areas need special attention: engine oil, transmission oil, rear gear case, and all grease fittings.
+NOTE: After running the vehicle in water, it is critical your machine is serviced as outlined in the maintenance chart see "16.maintenance".
+The following areas need special attention: engine oil, transmission oil.

-Operate this vehicle through deep or fast-flowing water.
+Operating this vehicle through deep or fast-flowing water.

-Losing of control could result in an accident including overturn, which could increase the risk of drowning.
+Loss of control, which could result in an accident including overturn, which could increase the risk of drowning.

-Never operate this vehicle in fast flowing water or in water deeper than 200 mm (8 in).
+Never operate in fast-flowing water or in water that exceeds the floor level.
 Remember that wet brakes may have reduced stopping ability.
 Test your brakes after leaving water.
 If necessary, apply them several times to let friction dry out the linings.